 - Second, I don’t want you sitting or standing slouched.
-I need you lifting tall and bringing your ear as close to your shoulder as you can before you begin these stretches.
+I need you tall and bring your ear as close to your shoulder as you can before you begin these stretches.

 Let’s start with the first stretch to reduce neck pain.
 I’m just going to demonstrate one on each side.
 The important part here is I want you to think about hinging from one vertebra at a time.

 - Take a breath in and then exhale as you bring your ear over your shoulder.

 - We have seven vertebrae and we want each one of them to be part of the movement.

 - Ear to shoulder.